 This is concerning, given that visual dysfunction is strongly linked to behavioural problems and poor academic performance.
 Only a comprehensive eye test can examine your child’s eyesight, determine whether they have visual deficits and assess whether they can be treated with vision therapy.

 Vision therapy is an evidence-based treatment program developed over decades that has undergone extensive research and clinical trials to prove its effectiveness.

-Vision therapy works by strengthening the communication between the visual system and the brain through a customized program of eye [exercises] prescribed by an eye doctor.
+Vision therapy works by strengthening the communication between the visual system and the brain through a customised program of eye [exercises] prescribed by an optometrist.
 Just as physical therapy trains your muscles to function normally, vision therapy applies the same principle to strengthen eye-brain communication.
 Even children with 20/20 vision can have visual problems, such as eye-tracking, focusing, and eye teaming.

 Can Children Undergo Vision Therapy?